TheMaster-2/EthicalHackingWriteUps/index.md

-Back to port 80 and see what bolt is...
+I wnet back to port 80 and see what bolt is...
 After Googling, it seems to be a CMS, I also find an exploit for a local file inclusion https://www.exploit-db.com/exploits/48411